International Students Guide

 Opening a Canadian account

-• the Your bank’s SWIFT BIC (Bank Identifier Code)
+• Your bank’s SWIFT BIC (Bank Identifier Code)

 Investigate purchasing student medical insurance from your home country before you leave.
 This may be a requirement for your visa application, and considering the cost of medical expenses in Canada may be a wise thing to do.
 Although Canada has government sponsored health plans, all provinces do not extend this service to foreign students.
 Even if your university extends coverage to you under their insurance plan, you may not be covered until the first day of school.